-2. The Face On The Barroom Floor
+The song The Face On The Barroom Floor is performed by Hank Snow .

 Recorded by Hank Snow